richgreen-moj/melody-transcriber/README.md

 - `minimum_frequency` and `maximum_frequency`: These parameters define the frequency range for valid notes.
 Expanding this range can help capture very low or very high notes that might be missed.

 - `melodia_trick`: This heuristic focuses on extracting the most prominent melody.
 Enabling it can help in melody-dominant tracks (e.g., vocals or lead instruments).

+The resulting MIDI file will become available in the `output` directory.